-Even when you find your ideal hosting provider, you may still have a lot of questions about it and need some help.
+Even when you find your ideal hosting provider, you may still have many questions about it and need some help.

-At this point, customer care will become a critical part of your best managed Wordpress hosting.
-I’ve once had a really hard time trying to migrate a website I used to manage with no success.
-And any kind of customer support was nowhere to be found so I got stuck with a website that was about to expire.
+At this point, customer care will become a critical part of your best managed WordPress hosting.
+I’ve once had a tough time migrating a website I used to manage with no success.
+And any customer support was nowhere to be found, so I got stuck with a website that was about to expire.
 It was only solved with a friend’s help.